ZhiyongJing/algorithm/src/main/resources/interview/tech/Behavior_Question/BQ.md

   >
   > In the meeting, I proposed adjustments to the development plan based on my experience with similar projects.
 I emphasized the difference between this new porject and our past projects.
 I suggest we may need two more weeks for poc and my manager agree on it.
 After it, I also schedule meeting with our client and manager, to tell them the details and why we need 2 more weeks to deliver the porject. they all agree on it.
   >
   >  After meeting, I imidettly start the POC, schedule meeting with Oracle team to figure out the security connection with oracle database across the EMR.
-I aslo did
   >
   > **Result:**
   > Finally, I finished the POC within one week , and I deleivered the project into producion within one week earilier.
 My manager appreciated my perspective and agreed to consider my suggestions.
 By speaking up respectfully, I contributed to a stronger development plan that aligned with our project goals.
 It’s showing the importance of open communication and constructive feedback in achieving success as a team. it’s still a good leran that  I should ask or propose when I have different opinion and be open to talk with the team.